-CORAL RESTORATION PROGRAM.
+CORAL RESTORATION PROGRAM

 Due to bleaching and overexploitation, Kenya’s coral reefs have significantly declined over the last three decades.
 Today, hard corals cover only 18% of Kenyan reefs.
 The Oceans Alive coral restoration initiative aims to halt coral loss and restore the degraded reefs of Kenya through the active approach of natural coral protection and coral gardening.